AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/aem-cs-team-product-profiles.md

 Each of the product profiles have specific permissions associated with it.
 For example, if you are in the role of a:

-* **Business Owner**, you have the permission to Add a new program or Edit a program, add or update an environment, add/edit/delete the pipeline and run any pipeline, and deploy code to AEM environment or code quality.
+* **Business Owner**, you have the permission to add a new program or edit a program, add or update an environment, add/edit/delete the pipeline and run any pipeline, and deploy code to AEM environment or code quality.

 * **Deployment Manager**, you have the permission to add or update an environment, run any pipeline, and deploy code to AEM environment or code-quality.

 * **Developer**, you have the permission to generate Personal Access Token to access Git.

-* **Program Manager**, you have the permission to  access Git.
+* **Program Manager**, you have the permission to schedule pipelines, override 3-tier quality gates, and provide production approval.

 A user can be assigned to multiple product profiles.
 For example, assigning both Business Owner and Deployment Manager roles to a user gives them the combination or sum of these permissions.